MJRML/Classification/README.md

 - **Preprocessing & Decision Tree Model:** Building and tuning a Decision Tree model, including hyperparameter optimization using GridSearchCV.
   - [Decision Tree model](Pre-Processing-Decision_Tree_Model.ipynb)

-### Project Findings
+## Key Findings & Reflections

-Given the small size of the dataset, I anticipated it would be challenging to clearly demonstrate a definitive advantage for one model over the other.
+- Given the limited size of the dataset, I anticipated that drawing a clear performance distinction between the two models might be challenging.
+Nonetheless, the results provided meaningful insights:

-However, Logistic Regression outperformed Decision Trees on the test set, achieving an accuracy of 86%, while both models performed reasonably well considering the limited data.
+- Logistic Regression outperformed the Decision Tree on the test set, achieving an accuracy of 86%.

-In my professional opinion, I prefer Logistic Regression for binary classification tasks due to its simplicity, interpretability, and consistent performance — especially on smaller datasets.
+- Both models delivered reasonable performance, particularly considering the dataset's small size and imperfections.
+- From a practical standpoint, I continue to favor Logistic Regression for binary classification tasks involving structured, tabular data—especially when working with smaller datasets.
+Its simplicity, interpretability, and reliable generalization make it a strong and dependable baseline in many applied machine learning workflows.